Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities: Supplementary Material

-\textbf{Setup.} The master laser is a frequency stabilized Ti:Sapphire laser (MBR-110, Coherent) with frequency $\nu_0$ of 340.69656 THz.
-The frequency of the master laser is stabilized to a low-drift Fabry-P\'{e}rot Interferometer (FPI) with PDH technique.
+\textbf{Details of the Setup.} The master laser is a frequency stabilized Ti:Sapphire laser (MBR-110, Coherent) with frequency $\nu_0$ of 340.69656 THz.
+The frequency of the master laser is stabilized to a low-drift Fabry-P\'{e}rot Interferometer (FPI).
 The FPI is placed in vacuum housing with temperature controlled to a stability of 5 mK.
 The linewidth of the master laser is below 50 kHz.

 Part of the laser output is fed into a cavity enhanced frequency doubler to generate blue light.
 The blue light is controlled with an -200-MHz AOM1.
-The photon pairs are filtered with the optical gratings and the etalon, combined with SMF collection.
+The photon pairs are filtered with the optical gratings and the etalon, combined with single-mode fiber (SMF) collection.
 The signal photons are collected with SMF and ready for use.
 Another part of the master laser output is used for AFC preparation.
 The AOM2 with center frequency of -250 MHz is used in double-pass configuration to down shift the laser frequency.
 The AOM3 and AOM4 have a center frequency of 200 MHz and are also used in double-pass configuration.
 Thus the center frequency of the AFC preparation matches with the photon source at 340.69646 THz.
+The pulse sequence for AFC preparation is shown in Fig. 1(b) in the main text, in which the frequency of pump light is swept over 100 MHz in 500 $\mu$s cycle and each frequency point has been assigned specific amplitude to give a comb structure.
+The resolution of the spectral tailoring is approximately 500 kHz.
+The AFC storage time is determined by $1/\Delta$ so only specific storage times can be probed.
+The tests on stationarity in Fig. 3(a) require measurements at the time t and the time t + 33.3/66.7/100 ns, so the choices for storage times are severely limited and little measurement results are shown for t$>$100ns.
+Nevertheless, the tested timescale already covered the time range for violations of LGtI.

-The AFC preparation light and single-photon pulses are combined with 10:90 BS and collected with SMF.
+The AFC preparation light and signal photons are combined with 10:90 beam splitter and collected with SMF.
 The light focus to a diameter of 100 $\mu m$ with a lens (f=250 mm).
-The sample is placed in a cryostat (Oxford Instruments, SpectromagPT) at a temperature of 1.5 K and with a superconducting magnetic field of 0.3 T in the horizontal direction.
-The two parallel Nd$^{3+}$:YVO$_4$ crystals' c-axes are placed in the horizontal direction.
+The sample is placed in a cryostat at a temperature of 1.5 K and with a superconducting magnetic field of 0.3 T in the $H$ direction.
+The two parallel Nd$^{3+}$:YVO$_4$ crystals' c-axes are placed in the $H$ direction.
 Because each crystal only strongly absorbs $H$-polarized light, the $H$-polarized components of input photons are stored in the first crystal, and the $V$-polarized components are stored in the second crystal after polarization rotation by the HWP.
-The detection efficiencies for both photons are approximately 35\% with 50-Hz dark counts.
+The single photons are detected with an efficiency of approximately 35\% with 50-Hz dark counts.